kthohr/optim/docs/source/api/nm.rst

   should be before 'convergence' is declared.

-- ``double rel_sol_change_tol``: the error tolerance value controlling how small the proportional change in the solution vector should be before 'convergence' is declared.
+- ``fp_t rel_sol_change_tol``: the error tolerance value controlling how small the proportional change in the solution vector should be before 'convergence' is declared.

   The relative change is computed using: